Petzl Ange L Review

 Our Analysis and Test Results

-If you've never used the Ange L before it might take a little getting used to when it comes time to clip it.
-The length of the gate that you push the rope against (2.5 mm approximately) is about .5 mm shorter than most other carabiners, and a full mm shorter than the CAMP Photon Wire.
+If you've never used the Ange L before, it might take a little getting used to when it comes time to clip it.
+The length of the gate that you push the rope against (2.5 cm approximately) is about .5 cm shorter than most other carabiners, and a full cm shorter than the CAMP Photon Wire.
 This might not seem like much, but it does require you to be more precise, and it makes clipping two ropes at once a bit of a challenge.

-With two loops of ropes in we could open the gate all of the way, but once the third one got in there it impeded the opening a little.
+With two loops of ropes in, we could open the gate all of the way, but once the third one got in there, it impeded the opening a little.
 While the actual length of the gate is small, the gate clearance is still on the larger side (26 mm).

 There's no mistaking the look of the Petzl Ange L, and it has a similar feel to the Petzl Spirit carabiners, which we love.
 However, the things we love about the Spirits don't translate as well to the traditional climbing world.
 The limited color choices don't work well for racking, and the small gate makes clipping a little awkward.
-They are still a great carabiner, but probably best used as a quickdraw or on your slings.
+They are still a great carabiner but probably best used as a quickdraw or on your slings.